 - Get to know Laracon’s community.

 - Get people’s attention.

 - Give people value.

 After several meetings and discussions we ended up building the following flow:

 1- We printed QR’s in cards and spread them around Laracon’s tables.

-2- People scanned them and where taken to the welcome page, where the intention of the QR was revealed: helping attendants connect with other relevant people at the event.
-To do so, they where asked to login with Linkedin.
+2- People scanned them and were taken to the welcome page, where the intention of the QR was revealed: helping attendants connect with other relevant people at the event.
+To do so, they were asked to log in with Linkedin.

 3- And now some questions.
 Where do you live?